KrekoG/vanillaplus/README.md

 ### Rares, elites, and mobs in general

 You may have seen that your character is a bit stronger than the vanilla equivalent would be.
 To compensate for this, the mobs have also been working out.
 Taking on a rare mob is often the cause of one's first death, as they rarely skip leg day and are always ready for some ass kicking, so adventurer beware!

+### The PVP scene

+Released battlegrounds:

+- Warsong Gulch
+- Arathi Basin

+To incentivise PVP, you get one mark per hour for queueing.
+Furthermore you may buy flasks with your marks.
+When there aren't enough players for the battleground to continue, it closes down, rewarding one of the teams randomly with 3 marks, regardless of the state of the match.

+You may join the queue from anywhere, by typing `.wsg` or `.ab`.
+This summons an invisible npc to talk to you.
+Beware though, once your battleground is finished, you will get teleported back to place where you joined the queue.

 ### Multiboxing